TabelO-1/DND/Plot/Factions/Factions.md

  * Bases: Small Chruch(Mars City)

 ## Vitral Gangsters
  * Description: A group of nasty gangsters who extort the people of the VIOC Lower Slums.
 All have a red bandana on the right arm with a blazing sun.
+The faction is a sister faction to the Marauders, the Gangsters essentially make up a affiliated branch of the Marauders.
  * Faction Goal: To accumlate as much wealth as possible.
  * Faction Alignment: Choatic Evil
  * HQ: Vitral Pub, Lower Slums(VIOC)
  * Bases: N/a
+ * Symbol: A blazing gold sun on a red background

 ## Halfling Guild
  * Description: Halflings who have banded together to sell goods at markets.
+The Guild is about a decade old.
  * Faction Goal: To spread their business as far as possible while maintaining goodwill and law.
  * Faction Alignment: Lawful Good
  * HQ: Undetermined
  * Bases: Market Building, Lower Slums(VIOC)
+ * Symbol: A lapis blue Earth on a steel gray background.
+ * Founder: Liana Lightenfoot